hursh-desai/Canadian-Election-Results-Demographic-Effects-Analysis/README.md

 # Data-Bootcamp-Final-Project
-We were given full discretion to do any data analytic project that we thought would be "interesting".
+I was given full discretion to do any data analytic project that I thought would be "interesting".